-Glazed Internal Bifold Doors
+What Types of Internal Bifold Doors Are There?

-Including internal bifolding doors is an ideal way to lean into the open plan aesthetic without disputing a home too much.
+Including internal bifold doors is an ideal way to lean into the open plan aesthetic without disputing a home too much.
 They offer a flexibility of being able to simple fold away the partition when guests are visiting, or parents want to keep an eye on the kids while cooking dinner, while also allowing rooms to be shut away when privacy or a sense of cosiness is desired.

 Choosing options with a glazed panel takes this idea one step further, in that natural light can still flood the spaces, while the practical functionality if internal doors is observed.